 - To supplement information from the student regarding the impact of the disability.

-- To inform the development of reasonable accommodation (auxiliary aids and services) designed to facilitate equal access to University environments on a case-by-case basis.
+- To support and inform the development of reasonable accommodation (auxiliary aids and services) designed to facilitate equal access to University environments on a case-by-case basis.

-- If applicable, identify any medications being used and their side effects.
+- Information on any medications being used and their side effects.

 What to do if your existing documentation does not meet the above guidelines?

 Students are encouraged to submit what they have for review by a DRS counselor.
 Provisional accommodations may be established, while additional documentation is being obtained.
 If additional documentation is needed, the DRS counselor can work with the student and diagnostician to clarify what information or diagnostic measures are needed, and a list of service providers in the community, who may be of assistance.